frictionlessdata/datapackage/CONTRIBUTING.md

 - **Participate in discussions**: Share your ideas and feedback in the [Data Package Discusions](https://github.com/frictionlessdata/datapackage/discussions).
 We use a voting system to prioritize issues and feature requests.

 - **Report issues**: If you find a bug or have a feature request, please report it in the [GitHub issue tracker](https://github.com/frictionlessdata/datapackage/issues).
-There a few predefined issue templates to help you get started.
+There are a few predefined issue templates to help you get started.

 - **Contribute to the repository**: You can contribute to the Data Package standard repository.
 Please read this guide for more details on the process.